Why a Cisco CCNA Routing and Switching Firebrand Apprenticeship?

 A suite of Firebrand's proprietary training courses, delivered at our state-of-the-art facility in Wyboston Lakes, Bedfordshire.
 Courses cover all requirements of the knowledge modules for the standard, ensuring a strong grounding in the core skills of the role.

-Once all knowledge exams are complete, apprentices will have the opportunity to undertake a course of their choice, providing additional depth of knowledge and (where applicable) professional certification.
+Once all knowledge exams are complete, apprentices will have the opportunity to undertake a course of their choice, providing additional depth of knowledge.

 We support the personal development, behaviour and welfare of all apprentices through accredited online programme Impact.
 This video-led modular course will help apprentices develop their awareness and understanding of challenges they may encounter in the workplace and wider society.
 Learning content is linked to current events to provide real-world context.
 On completion of Impact, apprentices receive certification that contributes to their summative portfolio of evidence, showing how they have fulfilled key behavioural development criteria of the standard.